osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Installation/install-pi-adapter-for-structured-data-files-using-docker.md

 	docker run -d --network host sdfadapter
 	```

-The default port `5590` is accessible from the host and you can make REST calls to Structured Data Files adapter from applications on the local host computer.
+The default port `5590` is accessible from the host and you can make REST calls to the adapter from applications on the local host computer.
 In this example, all data stored by the adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

 ### Provide persistent storage for the Docker container